brunops/brunops.github.io/_drafts/javascript-implementing-the-new-operator.markdown

 Can't get simpler than that.

 Second, let's define our _newNew_ interface.
-It's not possible to define an operator, so let's start with a function that receives a constructor function and returns a new instance of that object.
+It's not possible to define an operator, so a function that receives a constructor function and returns a new instance of that object will do.

 {% highlight javascript %}
 function newNew(constructor) {
-  var obj = {};   // create a new object literal
+  // create a new object literal var obj = {};

-  return obj;     // return new object
+  return obj;
 }

 console.log(newNew(Person) instanceof Person); // false!